 Millay’s next collection, Wine from These Grapes (1934), though it had no personal love poems, contained a notable eighteen sonnet sequence, “Epitaph for the Race of Man.”
 The St. Louis Post-Dispatch had published ten of the poems under that title in 1928; Millay added others and made decisions regarding the organization of the sequence, which has a panoramic scope.
-The first five sonnets prophesy man’s disappearance and indicate points in geological and evolutionary history from far past to distant future.
-The second set reveals man’s activities and capacity for heroism, but is followed by two sonnets demonstrating human intolerance and alienation from nature.
+The first five sonnets prophesy the disappearance of the human race and indicate points in geological and evolutionary history from far past to distant future.
+The second set reveals humans' activities and capacity for heroism, but is followed by two sonnets demonstrating human intolerance and alienation from nature.
 In the sequence’s final sonnets, the eventual extinction of humanity is prophesied, with will and appetite dominating.
-The poet did not intend the “Epitaph” as a gloomy prediction but, rather, as a “challenge” to mankind, or as she told King in 1941, a “heartfelt tribute to the magnificence of man.”
+The poet did not intend the “Epitaph” as a gloomy prediction but, rather, as a “challenge” to humankind, or as she told King in 1941, a “heartfelt tribute to the magnificence of man.”
 Walter S. Minot in his University of Nebraska dissertation concluded: “By continually balancing man’s greatness against his weakness, Millay has conjured up a miniature tragedy in which man, the tragic hero, is seen failing because of the fatal flaw within him.”

 During winter and spring of 1936, Millay worked on Conversation at Midnight, which she had been planning for several years.
 But soon after reaching a hotel on Sanibel Island, Florida, she saw the building in flames and knew her manuscript had been destroyed.
 Upon her return to Steepletop, she began to call up the material from memory and write it down.
 Other misfortunes followed.
 In the summer of 1936, when the door of Millay and Boissevain’s station wagon flew open, Millay was thrown into a gully, injuring her arm and back.
 As time passed the pain from this injury worsened.
 She endured hospitalizations, operations, and treatment with addictive drugs, and she suffered neurotic fears.
 Witter Bynner noted in a June 29, 1939, journal entry, published in his Selected Letters, that at this time, Millay appeared “a mime now with a lost face....
 She thinks immediately of going home, of escape....
 [Her] ... face sagging, eyes blearily absent, even the shoulders looking like yesterday’s vegetables.”
 Two days later she seemed more normal.
 By March 10, 1941, she reported in a letter, her pain was much less; but her husband had “lost everything” because of the war.
 Despite Millay and Boissevain’s troubles, Christmas of 1941 found her “really cured.”